 The Buddhist path of detachment is the idea of observing thoughts and emotions.
 It doesn’t mean a Buddhist doesn’t care about things.
 It is the perspective that helps us see the value of everyday life.
 They use concentration and meditation to achieve this perspective.

 How Nietzsche came to this revelation is unknown.
-He aptly describes the practice of detachment and witnessing from the Western perspective of scientific inquiry.
-All three positions explain the same phenomena.
+He aptly describes the practice of detachment and witnessing.

 This way of thinking keeps you from taking a position.
 When you “take a position,” you automatically feel the need to defend it.
-Thus, you are more judgmental, less open-minded.
+Thus, you are more judgmental and less open-minded.

-If one views life as a grand experiment, then the outcome of your decisions becomes the result.
-The answer is not a judgment of good or bad, and it is simply a result.
+If one views life as a marvelous experiment, the outcome of your decision becomes the result.
+The answer is not a judgment of good or bad but simply a result.
 Living your life from this philosophical point of view removes you from the constraints of cultural norms and expectations.

 Suppose you try something, like high jumping.
 You set the bar at a specific height.
 Then you step back far enough where you can run and jump.
 You mark the ground where you start.
 Then you run and attempt the jump.

 Were you successful or not?
 If you were, why?
 If you weren’t successful, why not?
 So, you ask yourself some questions about the factors that make a jump a success or failure.
-You keep a record of your achievements and failures.
+Record your achievements and failures.
 Is the running speed a factor?
-What about where you started the jumped?
-Was your fatigue a factor, that is, were you more successful at the beginning of your attempts or didn’t this matter?
+Did you start your run before the jump in the same spot?
+How many times did you practice this jump?
+Were you more successful at the beginning of your attempts, or didn’t this matter?

-The freethinker approach is the scientific method.
-Here, the researcher conducts tests using a structured methodology.
-Then formulates conclusions based on the results of the experiments.
-It contrasts with cherry-picking data to fit a preconceived conclusion?
+The freethinker approach is very much at home with the scientific process.
+Here, the researcher conducts tests using a structured method.
+It develops conclusions based on the results of the experiments.
+It contrasts with cherry-picking data to fit a preconceived conclusion.
 What do you think?
 Again, we’d have to agree.

 “All sciences are now under the obligation to prepare the ground for the future task of the philosopher, which is to solve the problem of value, to determine the true hierarchy of values.” — Friedrich Nietzsche

-The scientific method (1) is a well-established systematic approach.
-It’s the standard for investigating things.
+The scientific method (1) is a proven way to find answers.
+It’s standard for investigating things.
 This process follows six steps:

 4) Form a hypothesis to explain what you observed and measured